skip to content

 The Chief Executive of the Department can permit extra visits for special reasons (although this is very rare) and can also stop a particular person from visiting a prisoner.

-• visitors must provide evidence of their identity;
+• visitors must provide proof of their identity

-• a person who has been released from prison may not, without the approval of the Chief Executive, visit another prisoner within 12 months of the date they were released from prison;
+• a person who has been released from prison may not, without the approval of the Chief Executive, visit another prisoner within 12 months of their release

 If a person would like to request approval of the Chief Executive to visit a prisoner, they should do so by letter to: